timpvaughan/brithotels/wp-content/plugins/gdpr-cookie-compliance/readme.txt

 = Can I use custom code or hooks with your plugin? =
 * Yes, we have implemented hooks that allow you to implement custom code snippets.
 * You will find the list of popular hooks in the plugin setttings: CMS > GDPR Cookie Compliance > Help, Hooks, Filters & Shortcodes
-* You can also find the list of all [pre-defined advanced hooks here:](https://wordpress.org/support/topic/conditional-php-script/)

-= Does the plugin support subdomains? =
+= Does the plugin support subdomains or subfolders on multisite network? =
+* Yes, the plugin supports subdomains on the same WordPress Multisite Network.
+* This feature is part of our [Premium Add-on](https://www.mooveagency.com/wordpress-plugins/gdpr-cookie-compliance/)
+* We can sync users consent across your multisite network as long as your subsites are using the same domain and either folder or subdomain structure.
+* For example, if user agrees to cookies on one subsite (example.com/one/ or one.example.com), then we can automatically sync their consent and cookies will be accepted on the other subsites too (example.com/two/ or two.example.com).
-* Unfortunately not, subdomains are treated as separate domains by browsers and the plugin is unable to alter cookies stored by another domain.
+* There is only one exception where we cannot sync users consent between subsites and that's when you're using different domains (subdomains are fine).
+Browsers will treat each domain as separate entity and our plugin will be unable to alter cookies stored by the other domain.
+This is a security feature in browsers to prevent hacking.
-* If your multisite setup uses subdomain version, each subsite will be recognised as a separate domain by browsers and will create separate cookies for each subdomain.

 = Does this plugin block all cookies? =
 This plugin only restricts cookies for scripts that you have setup in the Settings.
 If you want to block all cookies, you have to add all scripts that use cookies into the Settings of this plugin.

-= What information does the Consent Log store and where is it stored? = The Consent Log features stores all data in your WordPress website's database.
+= What information does the Consent Log store and where is it stored? =
+* The Consent Log feature stores all data in your website's database.
-The data stored includes: Consent Date, User's IP address, Cookies Accepted and User Email (for logged-in users) You can see the preview of Consent Log here: [Consent Log here:](https://ps.w.org/gdpr-cookie-compliance/assets/screenshot-36.png?rev=2263873)
+* The data stored includes: Consent Date, User's IP address, Cookies Accepted and User Email (for logged-in users)
+* You can see the [preview of Consent Log here](https://ps.w.org/gdpr-cookie-compliance/assets/screenshot-36.png?rev=2263873)

 = Does this plugin guarantee that I will comply with data protection laws?= This plugin is just a template and needs to be setup correctly in order to work properly.